8bitbeard/flask_finances_api/README.md

 # Flask Finances API

-A simple finances API made with Flask and SQLAlchemy.
+A simple finances API made with Flask,  SQLAlchemy and Marshmallow.
 The API documentation is hosted on Github Pages, and can be acessed on the link: https://8bitbeard.github.io/flask_finances_api/

+The API is hosted on Heroku, and can be accessed trough the link: https://flask-finances.herokuapp.com/

 # Techs used
 - Flask